Analysis | What You Need to Know About the Spreading Coronavirus

 5. How contagious is it?

 Epidemiologists try to gauge contagiousness by estimating the number of additional people a person who is infected is likely to infect.
-That measurement, called a basic reproduction number, is one indicator of how difficult an epidemic is to control.
-The World Health Organization gives a preliminary range of 1.4 to 2.5 for Covid-19.
+That measurement, called a basic reproduction number or r0 (pronounced “r naught”), is one indicator of how difficult an epidemic is to control.
+The World Health Organization gave a preliminary range of 1.4 to 2.5 for Covid-19.
 At the high end, that makes it similar to SARS and more infectious than flu.
-A group from the Chinese Academy of Sciences in Beijing estimated the number to be 4.08.
+A group from the Chinese Academy of Sciences in Beijing estimated the r0 at 4.08 in late January.

 7. What’s a coronavirus?